 The Learning Table Series invites subject matter experts and leaders from industry to present on and discuss special topics in healthcare with students during breakfast or lunch on class weekends.
 Previous talks include:

-The Executive MBA/MS in Healthcare Leadership is delivered by faculty from both the SC Johnson College of Business and the Weill Cornell Graduate School, including a mix of clinicians and non-clinicians that are leaders in their field.
+The Executive MBA/MS program is delivered by faculty from both the SC Johnson College of Business and the Weill Cornell Graduate School, including a mix of clinicians and non-clinicians that are leaders in their field.

 “Preparing the healthcare leaders of the future with the tools they need is critically important, and we’ve constructed an educational experience that is both rigorous and relevant.
 Also, healthcare is best executed as a team effort, and diverse teams are stronger and more effective.
 We’re delighted that our executive MBA/MS classes are diverse in both gender, ethnicity, and experience.”